 Making sense of ‘x’ - building multiplication fluency in LKS2

-Three advisers from the HfL Primary maths team will lead the project: Charlie Harber, Rachel Rayner and Rachael Watt.
+Three advisers from the HfL Primary maths team will lead the project: Charlie Harber, Rachel Rayner and Rachael Brown.

 Participating schools will be required to identify a teacher (Year 3 or Year 4) and a nominated project lead who can commit to the following activities -

-- One central training day for two delegates on 26th March 2019.
+1. One central training day for two delegates.

-Schools for the pilot project are being selected by application and expressions of interest for this innovative project can be registered by completing our online Expressions of Interest form.
+Schools for the pilot project are being selected by application; and expressions of interest for this innovative project can be registered by completing the online Expressions of Interest form

 Phase 2 launch date: Tuesday 24th September 2019 (fully booked)